samto6/tasknet/README.md

 ### Wellness

 **Q: Who can see my wellness check-ins?**
 A: Only you can see your individual check-ins.
-Team Pulse shows only aggregate, anonymized data.
+Team Pulse currently shows your personal average, with team-wide aggregates coming soon.

 **Q: What happens if I miss a check-in?**
 A: Your streak resets to zero, but your longest streak record is preserved.